Reilly-ConceptsCognitionLab/ConversationAlign/README.md

 This is where a lot of the magic happens. align_dyads will take the cleaned dataframe you created in the last step and yoke values to every word by indexing a lookup database.
-This database was populated with published word norms from numerous sources (AffectVec for affective measures beginning with the prefix “aff\_”, Raji & deMelo, 2020, DOI:
-10.1145/3366423.3380068; Kuperman norms and Brysbaert norms for semantic and lexical measures respectively beginning with the prefixes “sem\_” and “lex\_”, etc.).
 The “align” step yokes data to each word in the cleaned transcript text then structures a dataframe by speaker (“Participant_ID”), exchange (“exchangecount”), and turn (“turncount”) across each dyad (“event_id”). <br/>

 You will be prompted to select one of more variables (and up to three) to yoke data to that will be used in later steps to compute alignment